GMX Referral Code: milk for 10% Off Fees

 GMX users aren’t the only folks making swaps on GMX.
 Liquidity pool aggregators like 1inch also use it.
 Aggregators help traders find the best exchange rates, which means more fees for the platform.
 Currently, the pool has nearly $500 million in assets concentrated in a handful of cryptocurrencies.

 With liquidity pools, you’ll often pay more as you swap more from the same pool, causing a pricing mismatch called slippage.
 It’s a mechanism designed to keep the pool supply balanced.
-With larger pools — or positively massive pools like GLP — slippage isn’t a problem.
+With larger pools — or positively massive pools like GLP — slippage typically isn’t a problem.
 Well done, GMX.

-Leveraged Trades on GMX
+Leveraged Trades On GMX

 Whoever coined the phrase "crypto casino" hadn’t seen anything yet.
 How about 50x leveraged bets on the price of Bitcoin or Ethereum?
 You can do it on GMX.
 You probably shouldn’t, but you can.